columnflow.inference

 list[str] | dict[str, list[str]]

-get_categories_with_parameter(parameter, process=None, flat=True)[source]#
+get_categories_with_parameter(parameter, process=None, match_mode=<built-in function any>, process_match_mode=<built-in function any>, flat=True)[source]#

-Returns a dictionary of category names mapping to process names that contain parameters whose name match parameter.
+Returns a dictionary of category names mapping to process names that contain parameters whose names match parameter.
 Processes can optionally be filtered through process.
 Both parameter and process can be a string, a pattern, or sequence of them.

 When flat is True, a flat, unique list of category names is returned.